 Head trauma in dogs and cats is not quite as common as it is in humans, in part because animals have relatively thicker skulls that are protected by a good deal of muscle.
 Animals also seem much less prone than humans to subdural hematomas, which are blood clots that develop underneath the skull after trauma.

-Following emergency assessment, any animal that has sustained head trauma should ideally undergo intracranial imaging by CT scan or MRI.
+Following the emergency assessment, any animal that has sustained head trauma should ideally undergo intracranial imaging by CT scan or MRI.
 Some animals may benefit from surgery to remove depressed skull fractures or remove blood clots.
 The principles of diagnosis and management of head trauma in animals are identical to those in humans.
 Treatment recommendations for humans have been detailed in the Guidelines for the Management of Severe Head Injury produced by the Brain Trauma Foundation, shown below.

 In general, the long-term prognosis for animals that survive the first 24 hours after sustaining severe head trauma is more favorable than it is for humans.
 This is mainly because animals are not nearly as dependent on their higher brain functions as are humans.
-In humans, motor function, complex cognitive skills, social awareness and intelligence are crucial to our existence whereas they are not nearly so important in order for an animal to function as a pet.
-The main complications include the long period of nursing care that may be required as well as the risk of pneumonia until the animal regains a normal level of conscious.
+In humans, motor function, complex cognitive skills, social awareness, and intelligence are crucial to our existence whereas they are not nearly so important in order for an animal to function as a pet.
+The main complications include the long period of nursing care that may be required as well as the risk of pneumonia until the animal regains a normal level of consciousness.

 - Cranial Trauma REQUIRES LOGIN; FOR VETERINARIANS In Braund’s Clinical Neurology in Small Animals: Localization, Diagnosis and Treatment.
 C.H.
 Vite (ed).